• Skip to primary navigation

 Chargrilled Halloumi Prosciutto Wrapped Nectarines

-• 8 oz Halloumi cheese
+• 8 ounces Halloumi cheese

 • 1 whole nectarines pit removed and sliced into 8 slices